joek13/py-music-bot/README.md

-# Discord.py MusicBot
+# discord.py MusicBot

 A simple musicbot written in Discord.py that utilizes YoutubeDL and ffmpeg to stream audio.
 Use the `help` command to get a list of commands!

 ## Additional Dependencies

+Make sure that [pipenv](https://pipenv.pypa.io/en/latest/) is installed.
+Navigate to the project directory, and run `pipenv install` to install the Python dependencies.

-Python dependencies are denoted in `requirements.txt`.
-To allow for streaming of media, make sure `opus` and `ffmpeg` are installed.
+To allow for streaming of media, make sure `opus` and `ffmpeg` are installed and in your environment.

+To run the bot, activate the virtual environment with `pipenv shell` and then `python src/main.py` to start the bot.

 ## Configuring